AlessioTommasi-supsi/ing-sw-2023-paganini-tommasi-russo-porfiri/README.md

 # Software engineering project

-Made by group 28, composed of: Alessio, Emanuele, Mattia, Giampiero.
+Made by group 28, composed of: Alessio, Emanuele, Mattia, Giampiero. <br>
 This project is the final test for the Software Engineering course of Computer Science Engineering at the Polytechnic of Milan.
 ---
 ![Title](https://user-images.githubusercontent.com/126590912/237023835-855ab60b-0444-4b1a-87fa-f940cd771a04.png)